Leuthil/leuthil.github.io/_posts/2017-11-15-hoops-battle.md

 Building multiplayer games for mobile can introduce challenges that other platforms do not deal with, such as very poor and unreliable network conditions, or bandwidth concerns.
 I had two main goals: ensure that the data usage per minute was very low, and ensure that poor network conditions would not result in choppy or ugly gameplay.
 I decided to use many best practices outlined by [Glenn Fielder](https://gafferongames.com).
 The best practices which were implemented include:
 - Packet Sequencing - to handle out-of-order packets
-- Snapshot Compression - to keep packet size low by bounding and quantizing position & rotation
+- Snapshot Compression - to keep packet size low by bounding and quantizing ball positions & rotations
 - Jitter Buffer - to ensure that bad network conditions don't result in jittery gameplay
 - Snapshot Interpolation - to ensure smooth ball movement despite a low tickrate